Leyka/skander-photo/README.md

 FIREBASE_MEASUREMENT_ID=
 ```

-Parcel will be able to inject env. variables automatically.
+[Parcel](https://parceljs.org) will be able to inject env. variables automatically on build time.